jupyterlab/jupyter-collaboration/automerge/packages/README.md

-# Jupyter RTC with Automerge
+# JupyterLab RTC with Automerge